-The epididymis is a series of small tubes attached to the back of each testicle that collects and stores sperm.
-One of the most common causes of pain in the scrotum is epididymitis, which is an infection that causes inflammation of these coiled tubes.
+The epididymis is a series of small tubes that collects and stores sperm.
+It is attached to the back of each testicle.
+One of the most common causes of pain in the scrotum is epididymitis – inflammation of these coiled tubes – which may be due to an infection.
 Epididymo-orchitis is the spread of the infection to the testicle.

 Epididymitis is usually a secondary bacterial infection that can be triggered by a range of conditions, such as a urinary tract infection or a sexually transmissible infection (STI).
 The bacteria in the urethra (the tube carrying urine and sperm from the penis) move through the urinary and reproductive structures to the epididymis.

 Treatment options include antibiotics and bed rest.
 Some men develop chronic epididymitis, which is inflammation even when there is no infection.

 The symptoms of epididymitis include:

 - feeling of heaviness in the affected testicle

 - tenderness or pain in the affected testicle

 - slight fever